 The Victorian Certificate of Education (VCE) is the certificate most students in Victoria receive on satisfactory completion of their secondary education.
-It is an outstanding qualification
+It is an outstanding qualification that is recognised around the world.
+The VCE provides diverse pathways to further study or training at university or TAFE and to employment.

-VCE studies consist of units of study over one semester.
+XCE studies consist of units of study over one semester.
 The minimum requirement for the satisfactory completion of the VCE is the completion of 16 units of study, which must include: